-Written by Chris Zdorovtsov (Former SDSU Extension Community Development Field Specialist).
+Written by Chris Zdorovtsov (Former SDSU Extension Community Vitality Field Specialist).

 Resources for growing at your school or community garden should be shared with participants, especially those new to the process.
 Garden educators may be excited about using the garden as a teaching tool, but may have limited horticultural backgrounds.
 Often new community gardeners will become discouraged and will quit during the season or not renew their plot the following season if they are unsuccessful.
 The resources recommended below will help these gardeners be more successful with their plots.

 This site is full of articles relevant to the calendar year.
 It provides information on topics from plant selection and growing to current pest and disease issues.
 These articles are written by SDSU Extension professionals and partners to relay science-based information to the public.

 - Fertilizing Gardens in South Dakota

 - Managing Plant Diseases in the Home Garden

 - Rain Barrels: How to build a barrel to harvest water

 - Watering Options for your Garden

 - Vegetable Gardening